PixarAnimationStudios/xolo/README.md

 See the xolo-admin.gemspec and xolo-server.gemspec files for other open-source tools and libraries used by Xolo.

-For detailed documentation about Xolo:<br/>
+For detailed documentation about Xolo, see the [GitHub Wiki](https://github.com/PixarAnimationStudios/xolo/wiki)
-(yet to be written....)

-- xoloserver, the https server that makes it all go
-- xadm, the Xolo admin tool for managing titles and versions via option-based or interactive command-line
-- xolo, the Xolo client tool for manually working with titles and versions on managed Macs
+> "Xolo" is the short name for the Mexican hairless dog breed ['xoloitzcuintle'](https://en.wikipedia.org/wiki/Xoloitzcuintle) (show-low-itz-kwint-leh), as personified by Dante in the 2017 Pixar film _Coco_.